Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Application: Matrix product states

+meaning that $A$ does not contain any transitions of $\ulbig$ fixed points into those in $\lrbig$.
+This is true more generally, namely, for the decomposition of the fixed-point set into blocks indexed by $\varkappa$ discussed in Sec.~\ref{subsec:Algorithm-for-finding}, each block evolves separately in the adiabatic limit and no transitions between different $\varkappa$ are allowed.

+For case II, $\L_{\lr}$ is always gapped and so adiabatic evolution is determined by the Berry connection of the fixed points of $\L_{\ul}$.
+Therefore, in the adiabatic limit, a state in $\ulbig$ will remain in the instantaneous $\ulbig$ as $s$ is slowly varied.
+Moreover, one can instead consider only $\ps$ because the derivative operator cannot map $\ulbig$ into $\lrbig$,$^{\ref{fn:noleak}}$

+Thus, in both of the above cases, one only had to care about the parts of the Berry connection $A$ consisting of the fixed points and conserved quantities of $\L_{\ul}$ (\ref{eq:efflind}).
+Therefore, the adiabatic evolution can be expressed using only the associated projection $\ps$ (\ref{eq:adiafinal}).

-\section{Application: matrix product states}
+\section{Application: Matrix product states}

-For those who skimmed Secs. \ref{sec:Structure-of-conserved}-\ref{sec:Application:-information-preserv}, those parts focused on the distinction between a channel $\A$ and its corresponding faithful channel $\E\equiv\R_{\ul}\A\R_{\ul}$ \textemdash{} $\A$ restricted to the largest invariant subspace $\ulbig$ (equivalently, the range of $\A$'s maximal-rank fixed point).
+For those who skimmed Secs. \ref{sec:Structure-of-conserved}-\ref{sec:Adiabaticity-of-Kraus}, those parts focused on the distinction between a channel $\A$ and its corresponding faithful channel $\E\equiv\R_{\ul}\A\R_{\ul}$ --- $\A$ restricted to the largest invariant subspace $\ulbig$.
 The block $\lrbig$ thus forms a decaying subspace, but the asymptotic projection $\ppp$ (\ref{eq:ap}) of $\A=\{A^{\ell}\}$ nevertheless retains information from states in $\lrbig$ by transferring it into $\ulbig$ through the operators $A_{\ur}^{\ell}$.
-Here, this decomposition is applied to matrix product states (MPS) in order to obtain an unambiguous thermodynamic limit for any MPS that is translationally invariant in the bulk, but has non-trivial boundary effects.
-Then, I show how one can absorb any dependence of said limit on the decaying parts $\lrbig$ of the bond degrees of freedom into the boundary conditions.
-This allows one to shorten the bond dimension and use the transfer matrix $\A_{\ul}=\E$ instead of the full $\A$.
+A similar effect is observed in the thermodynamic limit of matrix product states (MPS).
+Here, the results about $\A$ are applied to obtain an unambiguous thermodynamic limit for \textit{any} MPS that is translationally invariant in the bulk, but has non-trivial boundary effects.
+Then, I show how one can absorb any dependence of said limit on the decaying parts $\lrbig$ of the bond degrees of freedom into the boundary conditions $B$.
+This allows one to shorten the bond dimension and use the $\A_{\ul}=\E$ instead of the full $\A$.